sefinek/sefinek/README.md

 <br>
 I specialize in system and server administration.
 I'm also interested in programming and web development, with a strong focus on practical applications and automation.
 My work mainly involves open-source solutions and self-hosting.
-I'm also an amateur radio enthusiast and mesh networking fan - my favorite band is 40 m (7.0-7.2 MHz).
+Amateur radio enthusiast (favorite band: 40 m, 7.0-7.2 MHz) and mesh networking fan.
 Open to interesting collaborations - feel free to get in touch.
 <br><br>